 Initially just focused on providing financial advice to clients in the UK, Howell soon realised that as his clients’ circumstances changed he needed to respond to these changes, the biggest of which was a new trend for working abroad, specifically in Europe, and so Guardian was born and opened European offices in Brussels.

-To assist in building the global side of the business Howell joined forces with John Hasberry and together they have been responsible for opening further offices from Geneva to Hong Kong.
+To assist in building the global side of the business Howell joined forces with John Hasberry and together they have been responsible for opening further offices in locations across the globe from Geneva to the Middle East to the USA.

 As any good business knows, if you grow with your clients, your clients don’t outgrow you and Guardian has invested heavily in developing regional centres from which clients can be serviced effectively.